camuthig/camuthig.github.io/content/posts/ktor-social-auth.md

 }
 ```

 The `GoogleIdentityProvider` can be found [here](https://github.com/camuthig/ktor-social-graphql/blob/49670770fc/src/auth/social/GoogleIdentityProvider.kt).
+This code sends a request to Google's `userinfo` route and parses the response into a
-It could be a bit more complete, but for the moment, takes care of our needs.
+`SocialIdentity` object.

 The second encapsulation is the idea of a `UserRepository`.
-I have a hit or miss relationship with the [repository pattern](https://martinfowler.com/eaaCatalog/repository.html),
+I have a love/hate relationship with the [repository pattern](https://martinfowler.com/eaaCatalog/repository.html),
-but in the case of this instance, I believe it fits well, requiring a small API footprint and allowing for easier
+but I believe it fits well here, requiring a small API footprint and allowing for easier
 testing later down the road.
-Not all of the functions in the interface are needed just yet, but I have well defined
+You may notice that I don't use all of these functions yet, but I plan to going forward,
-plans for them, so they are already in there for me.
+and we will get back to that in a later post.

 ```kotlin
 interface UserRepository {